Multi-index ensemble Kalman filtering: Introduction

 \section{Introduction}

-The ensemble Kalman filtering (EnKF) method is a widely used data assimilation method for high-dimensional state-space problems with nonlinear dynamics.
+The ensemble Kalman filter (EnKF) is a widely used data assimilation method for high-dimensional state-space problems with nonlinear dynamics.
 Owing to its simple implementation and efficiency, ensemble-based filtering methods have rapidly gained popularity in geophysical sciences with applications, for example, in weather forecasting~\cite{kalnay2003atmospheric}, atmosphere-ocean/lake simulations~\cite{houtekamer2005atmospheric, baracchini2020data, hammoud2021moving}, and oil reservoir management~\cite{aanonsen2009ensemble, ruchi2021fast}.
 The EnKF method was originally proposed by Evensen~\cite{evensen1994sequential}.
 Subsequently, several variants were developed~\cite{houtekamer1998data, bishop2001adaptive, anderson2001ensemble}.
 EnKF approximates the filtering distribution using the empirical measure of its ensemble members.
 The $L^p-$convergence of the EnKF method with perturbed observations~\cite{houtekamer1998data} has been studied in the literature~\cite{mandel2011convergence, le2009large}.

-A challenge in numerical ensemble-based data assimilation is the significant increase in the numerical simulation cost with an increase in temporal resolution.
-This challenge can be overcome using the Monte Carlo method (MLMC)~\cite{giles2008}, which achieves a substantial reduction in variance by simulating pairwise-coupled realizations on a hierarchy of temporal discretization levels.
-MLMC is an extremely flexible method that has been combined with other methods and successfully implemented in various fields; for instance, the quasi-Monte Carlo~\cite{giles2009multilevel, kuo2017, robbe2019}, sequential Monte Carlo~\cite{beskos2017multilevel,beskos2018multilevel,moral2017multilevel,latz2018multilevel}, inverse problems and experimental design~\cite{beck2020, schaden2020, litvinenko2019computation, goda2020, taverniers2020}, differential equations with randomness~\cite{jourdain2019, detommaso2019, barth2018, khodadadian2020, beck2020Hp, badwaik2019}, limit theorems~\cite{alay2020, hoel2019central}, importance sampling~\cite{hammouda2020,kebaier2018coupling, fang2020}, and machine learning~\cite{lye2019}.
+A considerable challenge in numerical filtering methods is the increase in simulation cost as the numerical resolution gets finer.
+This challenge can be overcome by the multilevel Monte Carlo method (MLMC)~\cite{giles2008}, which achieves substantial variance reduction by simulating pairwise coupled realizations on a hierarchy of temporal discretization levels.
+MLMC is a flexible methodology that has been combined with many other methods and successfully implemented in various fields: quasi-Monte Carlo~\cite{giles2009multilevel, kuo2017, robbe2019}, sequential Monte Carlo~\cite{beskos2017multilevel,beskos2018multilevel,moral2017multilevel,latz2018multilevel}, inverse problems and experimental design~\cite{beck2020, schaden2020, litvinenko2019computation, goda2020, taverniers2020}, differential equations with randomness~\cite{jourdain2019, detommaso2019, barth2018, khodadadian2020, beck2020Hp, badwaik2019}, limit theorems~\cite{alay2020, hoel2019central}, importance sampling~\cite{hammouda2020,kebaier2018coupling, fang2020}, and machine learning~\cite{lye2019}.